Flight: Lake Eyre & William Creek

-Covering some 10,000 square kilometers, Lake Eyre is a spectacle from the air no matter what the season but when flooded with water, it's a once in a life time opportunity.
+Covering almost 10,000 square kilometers, Lake Eyre is a spectacle from the air no matter what the season but when flooded with water, it's a bucket list opportunity.
 The inflowing water, which is measured in cubic kilometers, completely transforms the usually dry and arid area into something that has to be seen to be believed.

 Points of Interest